monster-js/monster-js/docs/main-concept/shadow-dom.md

 3. **Provide Default Content**: Always include fallback content for slots to ensure usability.
 4. **Leverage Scoped Styles**: Encapsulate styles within the Shadow DOM to avoid global style clashes.

-By using Weco JS's Shadow DOM features, you can create robust, encapsulated, and reusable components with seamless content projection and styling.
+By using Monster JS's Shadow DOM features, you can create robust, encapsulated, and reusable components with seamless content projection and styling.